What Are the 12 Steps & Traditions in Addiction Recovery?

 As explained by AA Agnostica, spirituality is life force, and continuing connection with that spiritual center can provide daily reinforcement of Steps 2 and 3.
 Prayer to the higher power, or meditation on the process of recovery and the beliefs that continue to maintain hope, are strong tools for keeping the motivation from Step 6 to continue the work of recovery and avoid relapse.

 Finally, experienced, humbled, recovering individual can strengthen inner resources by helping others who are also struggling with addiction to go through the steps as well.
-Becoming a sponsor, continuing with the group into the future, and supporting the goals of the 12-Step program give the individual a sense of purpose and meaning to continue into the future, maintaining motivation and strength while being buoyed by the unity of the group.
+Sponsorship is one way to help others.
+Continuing with the group into the future, and supporting the goals of the 12-Step program give the individual a sense of purpose and meaning to continue into the future, maintaining motivation and strength while being buoyed by the unity of the group.

 The other major aspect of the 12-Step program is the 12 Traditions, which were originally defined by AA.
 These traditions form the foundation of why the 12-Step program is set up the way it is.
 These traditions, based on those defined by the Alcoholics Anonymous website, are: